 The brain is much more active — and much more likely to tire — than any other muscle or organ in your body.
 Evidence shows that your brain cycles from highest attention to lowest attention every 90 minutes in what’s called an ultradian rhythm.
 You can only maintain focus for 90 to 120 minutes before it needs to rest.
 Honoring the natural rhythm of our brains and seeing brain breaks as part of work, can make you more productive, creative, and innovative.

 Blocking time and scheduling brain breaks into your day is key.
-One method, the Pomodoro Technique, involves focusing on one task without distractions for 25-to-30-minute increments then taking a five-minute break.
+One method, the Pomodoro Technique, involves focusing on one task without distractions for 25-to-30-minute increments and then taking a five-minute break.
 You want to use the brain break to hydrate, move, and breathe.
 Other methods recommend 90 to 120 distraction-free minutes, which some research indicates maximizes flow.